 This conversation was recorded in Evanston, Illinois, on April 8,

 in 1992 and 1997.
 This transcription was made in 2015, and posted on

-this

-at that time.
+this website at that time.

 To see a full list (with links) of interviews which have been transcribed

 and posted on this website, click here.

 winning broadcaster Bruce Duffie was with WNIB, Classical 97

 in Chicago from 1975 until its final moment as a classical station in February

 journals since 1980, and he now continues his broadcast series on WNUR-FM,

-as well

-on Contemporary Classical Internet Radio.
+as well as on Contemporary Classical Internet Radio.

 You are invited to visit his website

 for more information about his work, including selected transcripts of other

 interviews, plus a full list of his guests.
 He would also like to call

 your attention to the photos and information about his grandfather,

 who was a pioneer in the automotive field more than a century ago.